Khwarzimic Science Society, Saturday 23 June 2001

 It was not Simon Steven from Denmark in 1589, which used a decimal notation for the first time.
 Instead, Al-Kashi in his book, “Key to Arithmetic”, had used decimal and fractions.
 He calculated the value of 2 pi corrected to 16 decimal places using the approximation of a circle by a 805306368 polygon.
 Moreover, he described an algorithm to calculate the fifth root of a polynomial.

-Umer Khayyam criticised Euclid’s theorems, worked on binomial coefficients and evolved a methodology for the solution of third order equations.
+Umer Khayyam criticized Euclid’s theorems, worked on binomial coefficients and evolved a methodology for the solution of third-order equations.

 Al-Biruni used spherical trigonometry to calculate the bearing of Makkah, and for that matter, any city from any other on the earth.
 Al-Biruni, like the ancient Aristarchus, proposed a very accurate diameter of the earth and also suggested the height of the atmosphere to be about 35 km, which is astonishingly close to modern findings.
 Al-Biruni devised the extraction of metals from their ores and found the specific gravity of several minerals.
 Being a geologist too, Al-Beruni conjectured that the Indus Basin must once be a part of the Himalayan ridges – a theory thence proved by modern science.